-Another thing that raised the credit of this King was, beyond sea. the great esteem he was in beyond sea, both for his wisdom and power; so that in all the treaties of peace and war he was always much considered; and he did so exactly pursue that great maxim of princes, of holding the balance, that still as it grew heavier, whether in the scale of France or Spain, he governed himself and them as a wise arbiter.
+Another thing that raised the credit of this King was, the great esteem he was in beyond sea, both for his wisdom and power; so that in all the treaties of peace and war he was always much considered; and he did so exactly pursue that great maxim of princes, of holding the balance, that still as it grew heavier, whether in the scale of France or Spain, he governed himself and them as a wise arbiter.
 His first action was against France, which by the accession of the dutchy of Britain, through his father's oversight, was made greater and more formidable to the neighbouring princes; therefore the French successes in Italy having united all the princes there against them, Spain and England A war with willingly joined themselves in the quarrel.
 The kingdom of Spain being also then united, conquered Navarre, which set them at great ease, and weakened the King of France on that side.
-Whose affairs also declining in Italy, this King finding him so much lessened, made peace with him, having first managed his share of the war with great honour at sea and land: for going over in person, he did both defeat the French Aug.
-24. Aug.
-24. and Oct.
-2, army, and take Terwin and Tourney; the former he demolished, the latter he kept: and in these exploits BOOK he had an unusual honour done him, which though it was a slight thing, yet was very pleasant to him; Maximilian the Emperor taking pay in his army, amounting to a hundred crowns a day, and upon all public solemnities giving the King the precedence.
+Whose affairs also declining in Italy, this King finding him so much lessened, made peace with him, having first managed his share of the war with great honour at sea and land: for going over in person, he did both defeat the French demolished, the latter he kept: and in these exploits BOOK he had an unusual honour done him, which though it I. was a slight thing, yet was very pleasant to him; Maximilian the Emperor taking pay in his army, amounting to a hundred crowns a day, and upon all public solemnities giving the King the precedence.